Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/input-output/index.md

 ## Clipboard Operations

-SyntaxEditor makes use the Windows clipboard as a temporary repository for data for cut/copy/paste operations.
-SyntaxEditor places text on the clipboard using the `DataFormats.UnicodeText` and `DataFormats.Text` formats.
+SyntaxEditor makes use the Windows clipboard as a temporary repository for data for cut/copy/paste operations. @if (wpf winforms) {SyntaxEditor places text on the clipboard using the `DataFormats.UnicodeText` and `DataFormats.Text` formats.}

 See the [Clipboard Operations](clipboard-operations.md) topic for more information.